quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 ## Interaction with Unified API ##

-Unified API is the key Zowdow API to interact with in order to retrieve and process auto-suggest data.
+Unified API is the key Zowdow API to interact with in order to retrieve and process autosuggest data.
-In this app's case, it is about search suggestions retrieval by multiple parameters and keyword, defined by user.
+In this app's case, it is about search suggestions retrieval by multiple parameters and keywords, defined by developer.

-We implemented `UnifiedApiService` which works with Unified API & some tracking events, and `AdMarketPlaceService` which loads ad listings for special AdMarketPlace cards and performs their parsing from XML format.
+We implemented `UnifiedApiService` which works with Unified API & some tracking events.

 **Base URL for this API**